top of page

 4. Building a Home-Based Travel Business

-Unlike many side hustles that rely on trends, launches or algorithms, travel is an established global industry where people continue to spend money year after year.
+Unlike many side hustles that rely on trends, launches, or algorithms, travel is an established global industry where people continue to spend money year after year.

-• earning commission on personal and client travel bookings
+• Earning commission on personal and client travel bookings

-• building repeat client relationships over time
+• Building repeat client relationships over time

-• sharing the opportunity with others and earning additional income through helping likeminded people
+• Sharing the opportunity with others and earning additional income through helping like-minded people

 For many, this creates a blend of active income and leveraged income, allowing them to build something that can grow beyond just their own time.